kdeldycke/kevin-deldycke-blog/content/2006/how-to-wake-up-early-the-geekest-way.md

 ![Mobile Phone, Broken Screen]({attach}pict4644.jpg)

 I was in a country far far away last month.
 So far that there was no broadband access (yes, this is possible).
 Anyway...
 Generally I use my mobile phone as a clock and as an alarm clock.
-Unfortunalty I brake it down just before my night flight.
+Unfortunately I brake it down just before my night flight.

 So, to simplify, I was abroad in a hotel, the sun was down since a while, I was tired, and I had to wake up early.
 No electronic devices to help me, except my laptop...
 And then came the idea to combine `cron` and `mplayer` to automaticcaly play some MP3s at a given time.